iter8-tools/iter8/mkdocs/docs/concepts/metricsoverview.md

 A brief explanation of the key stanzas in a metric spec is given below.

 ### spec.params
 `spec.params` is a list of name-value pairs containing the HTTP params iter8 needs to use when it issues a REST query to the metrics database for this metric.
 The value string can be templated; iter8 will substitute the placeholders in the value string using version variables.
-This process is described in-depth [here](../usage/metrics/params.md).
+This process is described in-depth [here](/usage/metrics/params).

 ### spec.description
 `spec.description` is a human-readable description of the metric.

 ### spec.type
 An iter8 metric can be of type `counter` or `gauge`.
 The value of a `counter` metric is non-decreasing over time.
 The value of a `gauge` metric can increase or decrease over time.

+??? example "Sample counter metric"
+    ```yaml
+    apiVersion: iter8.tools/v2alpha1
+    kind: Metric
+    metadata:
+    name: request-count
+    spec:
+    params:
+    - name: query
+      value: sum(increase(revision_app_request_latencies_count{revision_name='$revision'}[$interval])) or on() vector(0)
+    description: Number of requests
+    type: counter
+    provider: prometheus
+    ```

+??? example "Sample gauge metric"
+    ```yaml
+    apiVersion: iter8.tools/v2alpha1
+    kind: Metric
+    metadata:
+    name: mean-latency
+    spec:
+    description: Mean latency
+    units: milliseconds
+    params:
+    - name: query
+      value: (sum(increase(revision_app_request_latencies_sum{revision_name='$revision'}[$interval]))or on() vector(0)) / (sum(increase(revision_app_request_latencies_count{revision_name='$revision'}[$interval])) or on() vector(0))
+    type: gauge
+    sampleSize:
+      name: request-count
+    provider: prometheus
+    ```

-Metric types are covered in-depth [here](../usage/metrics/counter-and-gauge-metrics.md).
+Metric types are described in-depth [here](/usage/metrics/counter-and-gauge-metrics).

 ### spec.provider
 `spec.provider` denotes the type of the metric database that provides this metric.
 Currently, `prometheus` is the only supported value for this field.
-Support for other providers are planned as part of the [roadmap](https://github.com/iter8-tools/iter8-kfserving/wiki/Roadmap).
+Support for other providers are planned as part of the [roadmap](/roadmap).
+Details about the Prometheus database URL used for metric queries are [here](/usage/metrics/metric-databases).

 ### spec.units
 `spec.units` denotes the unit of measurement for the metric.
 Some metrics such as `request_count` in the above sample may not have units.

 ### spec.sampleSize
 `spec.sampleSize` denotes the number of data points over which the metric is computed.
 This field applies only to `gauge` metrics.
-This is covered in-depth here [here](../usage/metrics/counter-and-gauge-metrics.md).
+This field is described in-depth here [here](/usage/metrics/counter-and-gauge-metrics).

+## Custom metrics
+Custom metric creation is described [here](/usage/metrics/custom-metrics).